bersalazar/bersalazar.github.io/posts/at-one-end-of-the-spectrum.rst

-.. title: at one end of the spectrum
+.. title: At one end of the spectrum
 .. slug: spectrum
 .. date: 2020-10-07 08:15:10 UTC+02:00
 .. category: blog